AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 # Practical Software Metrics for Teams

 I was asked recently about metrics to help measure high functioning teams.
 I answered poorly.
-So poorly that I felt it useful to recount my experience with metrics in the past.
+So poorly that I felt it useful to recount my experience, to you dearest reader, with metrics in the past.
 A trip down memory lane as it were.
 My desire is that this article makes you think, and hopefully, that you act.
-Whether you agree with my points or not, I'd consider you taking an action a success.
+Whether you agree with my points or not, I'd consider you taking one single action in your workplace a success.

 Keep in mind that I've only lightly tread on each of the following points; most of  these are topics that are broad and deep, and often don't have only one single interpretation.
 Ideally they would be elaborated upon further, but I'm very mindful of the saying "I'm sorry I didn't write less, but I ran out of time" (a contortion of Mark Twain's quote).
 So, this article provides only a cursory guide.
 I'll look at a deeper dive into a selection of topics some time in the future and as feedback, or my whim, guides me.